 You will not receive a credit if the amount of credit (Line 8) reported on a location return is greater than the net amount of tax due (Line 7) reported on that location return.
-If the amount of credit for that return is more than the amount of tax due, reduce the amount of credit claimed to equal the net amount of tax due.
-You may report the remaining amount of credit (not to exceed the net amount of tax due) on your next return.
-When you file your FINAL return, complete an Application for Refund - Sales and Use Tax (Form DR-26S) to obtain a refund of the credit balance.
+If the amount of credit for that return is more than the amount of tax due,

 Line 9.
-Plus Estimated Tax Due Current Month Enter the total amount of estimated tax due, if applicable, using one of the following three computation methods.
+Plus Estimated Tax Due Current Month

+Enter the total amount of estimated tax due, if applicable, using one of the following three computation methods.
 You are NOT required to use only one method and may choose to use any one of these methods throughout the year.

-Three Methods for Computing Estimated Tax The percentage for calculating estimated tax is 60%.
+Three Methods for Computing Estimated Tax

+The percentage for calculating estimated tax is 60%.
 Your estimated tax liability is based only on Florida sales and use tax due (Form DR-15CON, Line 7, Net Tax Due minus any local option discretionary sales surtax and any local option transient rental tax).
+If you incorrectly calculate or forget to enter your estimated tax, you cannot amend your return.
 Compute your estimated tax liability by one of the following methods: